SwissTPH/Research_IT_doc/sciCORE_quick_start.md

 ```

 After SLURM grants a node, you job will be placed *inside* that compute node.
 Only here is it safe to run commands that use significant CPU/RAM.
 Full selection of SLURM node can be found [here](https://docs.scicore.unibas.ch/HPC%20Cluster/batchcomputing/#queues-and-partitions).

+## Desktop Quick Start (Web-based Interface)

+SciCORE also offers a [web-based interface](https://ood-ubuntu.scicore.unibas.ch/) that lets you interact with the HPC system from your browser (no local SSH configuration needed).
+Simply log in, launch your environment, and manage your work just like you would on your local machine - but powered by HPC resources.